joinself/self-rust-sdk/src/storage/STORAGE.md

 ### Operations

-Holds public key operations tied to persistent identifiers.
+Holds public key operations tied to identities.
 It is linked to an identifier via it's autoincrementing primary key.

 Clients will persist these operations forever (unless manually removed), to both improve lookup performance and to ensure clients can keep server responses honest.